Kamala Harris win inspires women and girls nationwide

 Los Angeles mother Kim Rincon sat with her arm around her 9-year-old daughter, Jordan, to watch the speech.

-A year ago, Rincon and Jordan had met Harris backstage at a rally during her bid for president in the 2020 primaries.
+A year ago, Rincon and Jordan had met Harris backstage at a rally during her bid for president in the 2020 Democratic primaries.
 Jordan gave Harris the “Kamala for President” button she was wearing before Harris crouched to the ground to thank her at eye level.

 “Harris was being celebrated as this superstar at that rally and now on stage accepting the vice presidency,” said Rincon, whose daughter is Mexican and Vietnamese American.
 “My biggest hope is that Jordan grows up thinking this is normal.”